Beyond Outerplanarity: Outer k -Planar Graphs

-In this case, either $[b_l',b]$ or $[b,b_l]$ has $[\frac n3, \frac n2]$ vertices.
-We claim that neither the line $bb_l$ nor the line $bb_l'$ can be crossed more than $k$ times.
-Namely, each edge that crosses the line $bb_l$ also crosses the edge $b_lb_l'$.
-Similarly, each edge that crosses the line $bb_l'$ also crosses the edge $b_lb_l'$.
-Thus, we have a separator of size at most $k+2$, regardless of whether we choose $bb_l$ or $bb_l'$ to separate the graph.
+In this case, $n/3 \le |[b,b']| \le n/2$ or $n/3 \le |[b'',b]| \le n/2$.
+We claim that neither the line $bb'$ nor the line $bb''$ is crossed more than $k$ times.
+Namely, due to the choice of~$b'$, each edge that crosses the line~$bb'$ also crosses the edge~$b'b''$.
+Also due to the choice of~$b'$, each edge that crosses the line~$bb''$ also crosses the edge~$b'b''$.
+Thus, we have a separator of size at most $k+2$, regardless of whether we choose $bb'$ or $bb''$ to separate the graph.
 As we observed above, one of them is balanced.